2026 Tax Changes: What Matters for Financial Planning

 For 2026, inflation adjustments affect more than 60 areas of the tax code.
 Key themes include:

-• Individual income tax rates remain the same, while income thresholds increase.
+• Income tax rates remain the same, while income thresholds increase.

 • Standard deduction and credit amounts rise modestly.